mouse-reeve/recipes/markdown/nutella.md

  - Stop often to scrape down the sides of the food processor.
  - Add the extracts, sugar, and cocoa powder and pulse to combine.
  - Add 4 tbsp (1/4 cup) of oil, continuing to pulse and scrape.
- - Drizzle in a tbsp of oil at a time until the desired consistency is reached.
+ - Drizzle in oil, one tbsp at a time, until the desired consistency is reached.
  - Store in the refrigerator.

 > Source: Veganomicon